statiksof/ee-docs/source/index.rst

 Welcome to ECAS's documentation!
 ================================

-.. warning:: This is not the final version of the documentation.
-We are still working on different components of ECAS.
-Some information provided here is subject to change.
+.. warning:: This documentation is always a work in progress. we are still working on the integration of more services into ECAS.
+            **Everyone** is encouraged to help us providing accurate and updated informations. if you encounter any deviation when using the service, please feel free to `contact us <contact.html>`_.

 The ENES Climate Analytics Service (ECAS) will enable scientific end-users to perform data analysis experiments on large volumes of climate data, by exploiting a PID-enabled, server-side, and parallel approach.